luk3skyw4lker/go-jwt/README.md

 }
 ```

-You can generate padded data for your JWTs using the `shouldPad` option set to true, although it's not recommended and it's not in accordance with the JWT spec, you can do it in this lib.
+You can generate padded data for your JWTs using the `shouldPad` option set to true, although it's not recommended and it's not in accordance with the JWT spec, you can do it here, the default option for this is false.

 ## Custom Headers